mikitavydrankou/mikitavydrankou/README.md

 # About Me:
-Web Developer with 1 year of experience in web-development, committed to delivering high-quality results and continuously learning new technologies.
+Committed to delivering high-quality results and continuously learning new technologies.
 Seeking an opportunity to leverage my technical skills and contribute to the success of a team-oriented organization.

 ## Socials: